 - a.
 All fish must be fully smolted before following to the next production phase. - b.
 The smoltification process (silvering, swim pattern, shape) must be monitored during the period and records kept (see HH 1). - c.
 The weekly ATPase test records from the current and the last cycle must be available for the auditor. - d.
-The use of hypertonic water (above 35 parts/1000) for smolt survival testing is prohibited.
+The use of hypertonic water (water above 35 parts/1000) for smolt survival testing is prohibited.

-As a guide, the following smolt scoring system may be used:
+As a guide, HFAC recommends the use of the following smolt scoring system